taylorcjohn/hpa/README.notoc.md

   Python floating point arithmetic uses 53 bits (approximately 17 significant digits) which is easily sufficient to represent most floating point calculations.
 However, it would be possible to extend hpa to use arbitrary precision arithmetic for example using mpmath (http://mpmath.org) in order to extend matching capability;
-  perhaps to allow detection of more combinations of factors.
+  perhaps to allow detection of more complex combinations of factors.

+* #### Greater detail for termination

+  It could be useful to distinguish the two separate termination reasons (and top_n) i.e. which of the numerator/denominator limit and threshold value is the reason for ending the results

 * #### Improve in-code documentation